Tutorial: llmTools SwiftUI

 Location Manager

-We don’t need all of the functionalities of the LocManager, but it is the least amount of work and lowest chance of introducing bugs if we just copy the whole LocManager.swift file from the maps tutorial: open both the maps and llmTools projects in Xcode, then alt-drag the LocManager.swift file from the left/navigation pane of the maps project to the llmTools project’s left pane.
+We don’t need all of the functionalities of the LocManager, but it is the least amount of work and lowest chance of introducing bugs if we just copy the whole LocManager.swift file from the Maps tutorial: open both the Maps and llmTools projects in Xcode, then alt-drag the LocManager.swift file from the Project Navigator pane of the Maps project to the llmTools project’s.
+You will also need to request permission to read the location as you did in the Maps tutorial.

-Then in your swiftUIChatterApp.swift file, add the following initializer to you swiftUIChatterApp:
+Then in your swiftUIChatterApp.swift file, add the following initializer to the start of the init() block of your swiftUIChatterApp:

 LocManager.shared.startUpdates()